Ntanmay10/SPFWatchdog/README.md

 get_domain_from_url(url): Extracts the domain from a given URL. get_spf_record(domain): Fetches the SPF record for the given domain.
 Error Handling
-No URL Provided: If no URL is provided, the script will prompt the user that no URL was entered.
+No URL Provided: If no URL is provided, the script will prompt that no URL was entered.
 Invalid URL: If the URL format is incorrect or cannot be parsed, the script will indicate an invalid URL.
 No SPF Record Found: If no SPF record is found for the domain, the script will notify the user.
 Contributing